Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/upgrade_resources/guide.en-gb.md

 <style> details>summary { color:rgb(33, 153, 232) !important; cursor: pointer; } details>summary::before { content:'\25B6'; padding-right:1ch; } details[open]>summary::before { content:'\25BC'; } </style>

+## Objective

+Our VPS services offer flexibility, reliability, and performance for a variety of hosting needs.
+You can proceed with upgrading your RAM, vCPU, or storage in the [OVHcloud Control Panel](/links/manager).

 **Learn how to add vCores, memory, and storage to your VPS service.**

 ## Requirements